adon-cloudcannon/landing-page-test/src/collections/posts/2017-12-08-speed-up-your-jekyll-builds.md

 Ben Balter has solved this for us with his [jekyll-include-cache](https://github.com/benbalter/jekyll-include-cache) plugin.
 To install add `jekyll-include-cache` to your `Gemfile` then run `bundle install`.
 Instead of calling {% raw %}`{% include footer.html %}`{% endraw %} we call {% raw %}`{% include_cached footer.html %}`{% endraw %}.
 This took the execution time of this file from 0.596 to 0.001.
 {: .present-before-paste}

 The footer is easy to cache as is exactly the same on every page.
-Let's look at something that isn't the same on every page, the main navigation. `_includes/navigation.html` iterates over a data file, outputs a link and name then adds an&nbsp;`active` class if the link is the current page:
+Let's look at something that isn't the same on every page, the main navigation. `_includes/navigation.html` iterates over a data file, outputs a link and name then adds an `active` class if the link is the current page:
 {: .present-before-paste}

 {% raw %}